Stanley Basin Sawtooth Mountains Idaho

 North Cascades National ParkBear Mountain and Reveille Lakes, North Cascades National Park #61536 Purchase

 As I crested the ridge I was presented with incredible views of the wild peaks to the north.
 Dominating the views were Bear Mountain and the jagged needle-like spires of Mox Peaks and Silver Peaks.
 Far below the precipitous and crumbling ridge were the turquoise-colored Reveille Lakes.
 All of this territory was completely devoid of trails, a true wilderness only accessible to the most determined mountaineers.
 I sat there for quite some time, contemplating how fortunate I was to be in such a special place.
-I got up after a while and headed back down the slope, wondering if I’ll ever return.
+I got up after a while and headed back down the slope, wondering if I’d ever return.

-Waiting for Light
+Waiting for Light at Tapto Lakes North Cascades

 Back down at the lake, the day was wearing on and it was time to set up some compositions.
 Some clouds had moved in and were swirling around the summits of nearby peaks.
 I was hoping they wouldn’t completely sock in everything before sunset.
 I moved to the back of the lake where Whatcom Peak cast a nice reflection in the still waters.
 Waiting to see what would happen I photographed a series of images in which the clouds and reflection created a sort of Rorshach effect.
 Although the light didn’t have a dramatic saturation of the color, I did like some of the subtle pastel tones.
 All in all, it was a very satisfying day.